FreeCAD/FreeCAD-macros/README.md

 ### Macro description
 Please add a complete description how to use the macro near the top of your macro as normal Python comments.
 Ideally write a Wiki page explaining what your macro does and how to use it by following the instructions on the [Wiki](https://wiki.freecadweb.org/Macro_documentation).
+It's a good habit to write a changelog, especially when bringing API breaking changes, from latest to oldest.

 ### CamelCase macro name
 Please follow the `CamelCase.FCMacro` convention for the macro name (other associated files except the macro icon don't need to follow this convention).
 Please don't start your macro name with `Macro` or `FC` or similar (we already know it's a macro for FreeCAD).